 Have you wanted to get your hands on a new car for a while?
 Perhaps instead of a shiny and sparkly new car, you prefer one that is road tested or termed “used”.
-In this case, the question is whether buying used is a good option based on the market values of the cars you are considering.
+The question is, is buying used a good option based on the market values of the cars?
 Is it the right time to buy a used car or should you wait it out until prices drop?
-Are the values of vehicles increasing or decreasing?
-Should you sell your old or used car now or should you wait until the value is improved?
+Are used car prices dropping?
+Should you sell your old or used car now or wait until the value is improved?
 All these questions will be answered and reviewed in this article.

 To begin, let us examine what Lucia Mutikani has stated in her report.
 According to Lucia, in the United States, used cars dropped 1.6% in value this year, the most significant drop in car values since 2009.
-Looking from an economic perspective, this is the result of an increase in costs of daily necessities such as food, energy, and gas, which impacts the values of the car markets heavily affecting both new and used cars.
-On top of that, the costs of other amenities like housing, recreation, and luxuries have risen, which has lead to a steady drop in car values this year.
+Looking from an economic perspective, this is the result of an increase in the costs of daily necessities.
+Such as food, energy, and gas.
+This impacts the values of the car markets heavily affecting both new and used cars.
+On top of that, the costs of other amenities like housing, recreation, and luxuries have risen.
+Which has led to a steady drop in car values this year.

 However, according to British Car Auctions (BCA), the average value of cars fell during July 2018, month-on-month by 1.8%.
 They state that on a yearly basis, values have risen by 5.5%.
 Even so, the average value of fleet and lease cars fell month-on-month by 0.8%, corresponding to a year-on-year increase of 5.8%.
 Average dealer, part exchange values, rose month-on-month by 0.5%, a record value for the sixth month on a row.
 Mileage and age of vehicles sold have been decreasing, with an 8.7% yearly rise in value.
 Nearly-new cars rose month-on-month 8.7% and year-on-year by 29.9%.
 These values, according to BCA COO for the UK remarketing Stuart Pearson, show “the strength in depth across the used car market.”